-If the problem is severe or recurring then temporary or permanent exclusion procedures are implemented after consultation with Governors (see exclusion policy).
+If the problem is severe or recurring then temporary or permanent exclusion procedures are implemented after consultation with the Governors Discipline Committee, (see exclusion policy).

 A TAC (Team around the Child) meeting is held involving parent and support agencies.

 A very serious problem may result in the exclusion procedure being abandoned, the parents consulted and the child being taken home straight away.